-The passenger rail service will keep its upscale Acela Express service, while cutting back on regional trains.
+The passenger rail service kept its upscale Acela Express service while cutting back on regional trains.
 Wilmington ranks in the top 20 in passenger traffic.

 The Infrastructure Renewal work accelerates several years of already planned improvement of track, switch and other infrastructure at Penn Station to improve track conditions.

-The potential delays for commuters have already been dubbed the “Summer from Hell.”
+The potential delays for commuters were dubbed the “Summer from Hell.”